Iain Matthews

 Iain Matthews (born Ian Matthews MacDonald, 16 June 1946) is an English musician and singer-songwriter.
-He was an original member of the British folk rock band Fairport Convention from 1967 to 1969 before leaving to form his own band, Matthews Southern Comfort, which had a UK number one in 1970 with a cover version of Joni Mitchell's song "Woodstock".
-In 1979 his cover of Terence Boylan's "Shake It" reached No. 13 on the US charts.
+He was an original member of the British folk rock band Fairport Convention from 1967 to 1969 before leaving to form his own band, Matthews Southern Comfort, which had a UK number one in 1970 with their cover of Joni Mitchell's "Woodstock".
+In 1979, his recording of Terence Boylan's "Shake It" reached No. 13 on the US charts.